JonSnowbd/ZT/readme.md

 ## Where

-Right now working on both windows and ubuntu(and anything that compatible with x11)
+Right now working on both windows and ubuntu(and anything thats compatible with x11)

 ## How